Event Management Apps: So Many Tools, So Little Time

-The key to finding the best event management app for you is to:
+The keys to finding the best event management app for you is to:

 Assess where you spend the majority of your workday (and night)

-An event manager’s day is rarely on a nine-to-five schedule, of course, not many jobs these days are.
-With events lingering well into the night, many event managers find themselves amongst the last people to leave the venue.
-They must settle up with all of the vendors who helped pull off the event, finalize tasks for the venue, and ensure all guests are gone.
+An event manager’s day is rarely on a nine-to-five schedule.
+Of course, not many jobs these days are.
+With events lingering well into the night, you, like many event managers, find yourself amongst the last people to leave the venue.
+You must settle up with all of the vendors who helped pull off the event, finalize tasks for the venue, and ensure all guests are gone.

 Determine which tasks make up your job

 How are you managing all of those tasks?
-What systems or applications do you depend on to get those tasks accomplished?
-Which of those tasks could be executed faster or better if you had a better system or app?
+What systems or applications do you depend on to get those duties accomplished?
+Which of those responsibilities could you complete faster or better if you had a better platform or app?